Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Methodology

 \subsubsection{Haloes}

 Several halo finders exist and many of them have been recently compared (Knebe \etal 2011), although others newer were naturally excluded at the time of such comparison study (e.g. Elahi, Thacker \& Widrow 2011, Han \etal 2011).
 We chose the Amiga Halo Finder (AHF, Gill et al.~2004 and Knollmann \& Knebe 2009) as our dark matter halo (DMH) identification algorithm which uses an adaptive mesh to look for bound particle systems.
 We selected halos with a minimum number of particles $N_p=100$, which corresponds in our simulations to halos with masses $M_{\rm min}\approx 6\times 10^{10}$\hmsun, in order to have well defined halos not much subject to numerical noise.
+The output of the AHF code provides, among other things, the viral mass and radius of halos and subhalos.